 During the pandemic, car manufacturing plants shut, which impacted car production and the making of car parts: from microchips to seat covers.
-This has resulted in a global shortage of car parts, which is having a wide impact.
+Ongoing Covid lockdowns in China combined with the Russia-Ukraine conflict means manufacturers continue to feel the strain of parts shortages and this is having a wide impact.

 As a result, if you have an accident and need to make a claim, it may take longer to get your car in for a repair.
 This is affecting all car insurers and repairers.
 Let's explain what the issues are...

-Many industries are experiencing shortages, delays, or interruptions in service provision as our country navigates through the Covid pandemic.
-The motor industry is no different.
-It's facing many challenges, which may impact the service our repair partners can provide.
+The motor industry continues to face many challenges, which may impact the service our repair partners can provide.
 In short, the time taken to repair your vehicle following an accident is currently longer than we would expect.

 Here are some of the main issues:

 There is currently a worldwide shortage of microchips.
 Modern vehicles use microchips which can be found in many parts all around the vehicle for things like cameras, parking sensors and other driver aids.

 This global shortage has led to shutdowns at some car manufacturing plants, resulting in the worldwide output of new cars being at an all-time low.